More at rubyonrails.org:

 MyJob.set(priority: 50).perform_later(record)

 If a lower priority number performs before or after a higher priority number depends on the adapter implementation.
-Refer to documentation of your backend for more information.
-Adapter authors are encouraged to treat a lower number as more important.
+Refer to the documentation of your backend for more information.
+Adapter authors are encouraged to treat a lower number as more important, as a convention.

 You can enqueue multiple jobs at once using perform_all_later.
-Bulk enqueuing reduces the number of round trips to the queue data store (like Redis or a database), making it a more performant operation than enqueuing the same jobs individually.
+Bulk enqueuing reduces the number of round trips to the queue data store (such as Redis or a database), making it a more performant operation than enqueuing the same jobs individually.

-perform_all_later is a top-level API on Active Job.
-It accepts instantiated jobs as arguments (note that this is different from perform_later). perform_all_later does call perform under the hood.
-The arguments passed to new will be passed on to perform when it's eventually called.
+The perform_all_later method accepts instantiated jobs as arguments (note that this is different from perform_later) and calls perform under the hood.
+The arguments passed to new, when creating new job instances, will be passed on to perform when it's eventually called.
+For example:

 # Create jobs to pass to `perform_all_later`.